-When you think about the BIG 5 & thrilling game drives in Kenya, it’s pretty obvious that the first name which comes to your mind is that of Maasai Mara.
+When you think about the BIG 5 & thrilling game drives in Kenya, it’s pretty obvious that the first name that comes to your mind is that of Maasai Mara.
 There’s no doubt about the gorgeousness of the Maasai Mara National Reserve and the several packs of lions that you can spot here, but Amboseli National Park is nowhere less!

-Not many tourists would go there, as chances of spotting lions, cheetahs and leopards are very thin.
+Not many tourists would go there, as the chances of spotting lions, cheetahs, and leopards are very thin.
 But what you’d miss if you skip Amboseli is the breathtaking view of the elephant herds, crossing in a line, with Mt.Kilimanjaro (5895m) at the backdrop!
 (Getting goosebumps, right?!)
 Amboseli is the only region in Kenya from where you can get such a great view of Kilimanjaro – the highest free-standing mountain in the world!

-Located in the north-west of Mount Kilimanjaro, bordering Tanzania, the park covers 392 square km and forms a part of the much larger 3,000 square km Amboseli ecosystem.
+Located in the northwest of Mount Kilimanjaro, bordering Tanzania, the park covers 392 square km and forms a part of the much larger 3,000 square km Amboseli ecosystem.
 The contrast of the arid and treeless plains with the evergreen swamps is amazing in this region.

 The name “Amboseli” comes from a Maasai word meaning “salty dust”.
 What makes this place special are the Enkongo Narok and Olokenya swamps fed by the melting snow of Kilimanjaro.
 These water sources attract animals of all sizes, especially during the dry season.
-We were there in the month of March when it was pretty hot during the daytime and thus, most of the animals we spotted were close to these water bodies.
+We were there in March when it was pretty hot during the daytime and thus, most of the animals we spotted were close to these water bodies.

 We were pretty lucky to spot warthogs, wildebeests, zebras, lions, and hyenas there as well.
 There was a point where we saw an incredible picture of co-existence!
 There were 2 lionesses, lazying around in the same area where zebras & wildebeests grazed.
 We thought there would be some action – the predators would probably chase but nothing of that sort happened.
 It was a beautiful sight – we were awed by the magic of nature!

 But what was absolutely spectacular was the herds of elephants that we saw in different areas across Amboseli.
-It seemed like all the elephants of the world have gathered there to attend some important meeting, from huge tuskers to little ele-calves!
+It seemed like all the elephants of the world had gathered there to attend some important meeting, from huge tuskers to little ele-calves!

-Needless to say, it’s would be a delightful experience for all wildlife photographers!
+Needless to say, it would be a delightful experience for all wildlife photographers!
 The dusty plains and dry lake beds provide amazing backdrops for dramatic and evocative images, especially in certain remote areas of the park.
 In the early mornings and late afternoons, the snowy peak of Mt Kilimanjaro may emerge from the clouds, and when a herd of elephants appears in the distance – it is one of the most iconic scenes in the entire African continent.

 But it’s not just about the mighty tuskers and the BIG 5!
 Amboseli boasts of rich birdlife, with over 400 bird species recorded, including the globally threatened Madagascar Pond-Heron, Grey Crowned Crane, Kestrel, and over 40 birds of prey.
 Like the animals, even the birds are mostly found closer to the waterholes, on a dry scorching day!